avelino/awesome-go/README.md

     * [goq](https://github.com/andrewstuart/goq) - Declarative unmarshaling of HTML using struct tags with jQuery syntax (uses GoQuery).
     * [GoQuery](https://github.com/PuerkitoBio/goquery) - GoQuery brings a syntax and a set of features similar to jQuery to the Go language.
     * [goregen](https://github.com/zach-klippenstein/goregen) - Library for generating random strings from regular expressions.
-    * [goribot](https://github.com/zhshch2002/goribot) - A simple golang spider/scraping framework,build a spider in 3 lines.
+    * [gospider](https://github.com/zhshch2002/gospider) - A simple golang spider/scraping framework,build a spider in 3 lines. migrated from [goribot](https://github.com/zhshch2002/goribot)
     * [gotext](https://github.com/leonelquinteros/gotext) - GNU gettext utilities for Go.
     * [guesslanguage](https://github.com/endeveit/guesslanguage) - Functions to determine the natural language of a unicode text.
     * [html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown) - Convert HTML to Markdown.
 Even works with entire websites and can be extended through rules.